Keynote Session: Diffuse Large B-Cell Lymphoma (DLBCL) and Follicular Lymphoma (FL)

 FACULTYDr Brody has no relevant financial relationships to disclose.
 The following faculty reported relevant financial relationships with ineligible entities:

 Dr KamdarAdvisory Committees: AbbVie Inc, AstraZeneca Pharmaceuticals LP, BeOne, Bristol Myers Squibb, Genentech, a member of the Roche Group; Data and Safety Monitoring Boards/Committees: Bristol Myers Squibb, Celgene Corporation, Genentech, a member of the Roche Group.
+Dr Phillips — Advisory Boards/Consulting: AbbVie Inc, ADC Therapeutics, AstraZeneca Pharmaceuticals LP, BeOne, Bristol Myers Squibb, Caribou Biosciences Inc, Celgene Corporation, Genentech, a member of the Roche Group, Genetics Pharmaceuticals, Genmab US Inc, Incyte Corporation, Ipsen Biopharmaceuticals Inc, Janssen Biotech Inc, Johnson & Johnson, Kite, A Gilead Company, Lilly, Merck, Pfizer Inc, Pharmacyclics LLC, an AbbVie Company, Seagen Inc, Xencor; Advisory Committees: BeOne, Genentech, a member of the Roche Group, Genmab US Inc, Merck; Contracted Research: AbbVie Inc, Bristol Myers Squibb, Genentech, a member of the Roche Group, Sobi; Data and Safety Monitoring Boards/Committees: Xencor; Nonrelevant Financial Relationships: Blood Cancer United.
 Dr Westin — Consulting Agreements: AbbVie Inc, AstraZeneca Pharmaceuticals LP, Bayer HealthCare Pharmaceuticals, Caris Life Sciences, Corcept Therapeutics Inc, Daiichi Sankyo Inc, Eisai Inc, Faeth Therapeutics Inc, Genentech, a member of the Roche Group, Genmab US Inc, Gilead Sciences Inc, GSK, Immunocore, ImmunoGen Inc, Incyte Corporation, Lilly, Loxo Oncology Inc, a wholly owned subsidiary of Eli Lilly & Company, Merck, Mereo BioPharma, NGM Biopharmaceuticals, Nuvectis Pharma Inc, Ottimo Pharma, Pfizer Inc, pharmaand GmbH, PMV Pharma, Seagen Inc, Verastem Inc, Zentalis Pharmaceuticals, ZielBio; Contracted Research: AstraZeneca Pharmaceuticals LP, Avenge Bio, Bayer HealthCare Pharmaceuticals, Bio-Path Holdings Inc, Daiichi Sankyo Inc, Genentech, a member of the Roche Group, Genmab US Inc, GSK, Jazz Pharmaceuticals Inc, Loxo Oncology Inc, a wholly owned subsidiary of Eli Lilly & Company, Mereo BioPharma, Novartis, Nuvectis Pharma Inc, Pfizer Inc, pharmaand GmbH, Verastem Inc, Zentalis Pharmaceuticals.
-Additional faculty to be announced.

 MODERATOR

-Dr AbramsonConsulting Agreements: AbbVie Inc, ADC Therapeutics, AstraZeneca Pharmaceuticals LP, BeOne, Bristol Myers Squibb, Celgene Corporation, Foresight Diagnostics, Genentech, a member of the Roche Group, Gilead Sciences Inc, Interius BioTherapeutics, Miltenyi Biotec, Novartis, Roche Laboratories Inc, Seagen Inc; Contracted Research: Bristol Myers Squibb, Celgene Corporation, Cellectis, Genentech, a member of the Roche Group, Merck, Mustang Bio, Regeneron Pharmaceuticals Inc, Seagen Inc, Takeda Pharmaceuticals USA Inc.
+Dr AbramsonConsulting Agreements: AbbVie Inc, ADC Therapeutics, AstraZeneca Pharmaceuticals LP, BeOne, Bristol Myers Squibb, Celgene Corporation, Foresight Diagnostics, a wholly-owned subsidiary of Natera Inc, Genentech, a member of the Roche Group, Gilead Sciences Inc, Interius BioTherapeutics, Miltenyi Biotec, Novartis, Roche Laboratories Inc, Seagen Inc; Contracted Research: Bristol Myers Squibb, Celgene Corporation, Cellectis, Genentech, a member of the Roche Group, Merck, Mustang Bio, Regeneron Pharmaceuticals Inc, Seagen Inc, Takeda Pharmaceuticals USA Inc.

 EDITOR — Dr Love is president and CEO of Research To Practice.
 Research To Practice receives funds in the form of educational grants to develop CME activities from the following companies: Aadi Bioscience, AbbVie Inc, ADC Therapeutics, Agendia Inc, Alexion Pharmaceuticals, Amgen Inc, Array BioPharma Inc, a subsidiary of Pfizer Inc, Arvinas, Astellas, AstraZeneca Pharmaceuticals LP, Aveo Pharmaceuticals, Bayer HealthCare Pharmaceuticals, BeOne, Biotheranostics Inc, A Hologic Company, Black Diamond Therapeutics Inc, Blueprint Medicines, Boehringer Ingelheim Pharmaceuticals Inc, Bristol Myers Squibb, Celcuity, Clovis Oncology, Coherus BioSciences, Corcept Therapeutics Inc, CTI BioPharma, a Sobi Company, Daiichi Sankyo Inc, Eisai Inc, Elevation Oncology Inc, Exact Sciences Corporation, Exelixis Inc, Genentech, a member of the Roche Group, Genmab US Inc, Geron Corporation, Gilead Sciences Inc, GSK, Helsinn Therapeutics (US) Inc, ImmunoGen Inc, Incyte Corporation, Ipsen Biopharmaceuticals Inc, Jazz Pharmaceuticals Inc, Johnson & Johnson, Karyopharm Therapeutics, Kite, A Gilead Company, Kura Oncology, Legend Biotech, Lilly, MEI Pharma Inc, Merck, Mersana Therapeutics Inc, Mirati Therapeutics Inc, Mural Oncology Inc, Natera Inc, Novartis, Novartis Pharmaceuticals Corporation on behalf of Advanced Accelerator Applications, Novocure Inc, Nuvalent, Nuvation Bio Inc, Pfizer Inc, Pharmacyclics LLC, an AbbVie Company, Puma Biotechnology Inc, Regeneron Pharmaceuticals Inc, Revolution Medicines Inc, Rigel Pharmaceuticals Inc, R-Pharm US, Sanofi, Seagen Inc, Servier Pharmaceuticals LLC, SpringWorks Therapeutics Inc, Stemline Therapeutics Inc, Sumitomo Pharma America, Summit Therapeutics, Syndax Pharmaceuticals, Taiho Oncology Inc, Takeda Pharmaceuticals USA Inc, TerSera Therapeutics LLC, and Tesaro, A GSK Company.